internal

 velvet • Freeware for de novo assembly of genomes.

 prokka • Program for preliminary annotations for prokaryotic genomes.
-I'd currently recommend it over RAST, which can make non-standard GenBank files.
+I'd currently recommend it over RAST, which can make non-standard GenBank files with some settings (including as implemented in the kBase pipeline).
+(If you care a lot about actual protein family IDs, though, I'd suggest running CDS output through a commandline version of InterProScan

 PGAP • The NCBI-supported prokaryotic genome annotation pipeline.